Nonlocal Co-occurrence for Image Downscaling: Proposed Approach

 The proposed convolutional filter based method determines the filter weights such that important details (pixel-pair) are retained in the processed/output image.
 Similar to \cite{weber2016rapid}, we first construct an image of the desired dimension by performing box filtering, followed by Gaussian convolution.
 We refer this intermediate image as guide image.

 Suppose the dimension of the input image $f$ is $M \times N$.
-For simplicity, let us assume that we are interested in $d \times d$ folded downscaling.
-Thus the dimension of the downscaled image $g$ is $m \times n$, where $m = M/d$ and $n = N/d$.
-In general, a $d\times d$ folded downscaling means that each pixel in $g$ represents a patch of size $d \times d$ in the input image $f$.
+For simplicity, let us assume that we are interested in $d \times d$ folded downscaling. { Here, d is the downscaling factor. } Thus the dimension of the downscaled image $g$ is $m \times n$, where $m = M/d$ and $n = N/d$.
+In general, a $d\times d$ folded downscaling means that each pixel in $g$ is generated from a patch of size $d \times d$ in the input image $f$.

 In the box filtering step, we perform an arithmetic averaging of all the pixels in each patch and assign that value as the intensity of downscaled intermediate image (of size $m \times n$).
 This filtering operation is the step where we obtain a crude estimate of the downscaled image.

 In the subsequent steps, we refine the pixel values using kernel filtering.
 Let the intermediate image after box filtering be referred as $f_d$.
-The output image $g$ of size $m \times n$ is given by:
+The { $i^{th}$ pixel of the} output image, $g$ of size $m \times n$ is given by:

-where $C \big(f_{d}(\i), f(\j)\big)$ is the co-occurrence frequency of the intensity pair $\big(f_{d}(\i), f(\j)\big)$ in the input image $f$.
-Note that $f_{d}(\i)$ is the intensity level of the intermediate guide image (which could have non-integer values as well).
-For using the co-occurrence frequency we round-off $f_{d}(\i)$ to nearest integer.
-The two-dimensional neighborhood in (\ref{eq:main}) is $\Omega (\i) = \i + \Omega_d$, where $\Omega_d = [-d, d]^2$.
-We note that this neighborhood $\Omega_d$ is with respect to the input image $f$.
+where $C \big(f_{d}(i) , f(j) \big)$ is the co-occurrence frequency { (which is explained in section \ref{sec_co_occ})} of the intensity pair $\big(f_{d}(i) , f(j) \big)$ in the input image $f$.
+Note that $f_{d}(i) $ is the intensity level of the intermediate guide image (which could have non-integer values as well).
+For using the co-occurrence frequency we round-off $f_{d}(i) $ to nearest integer.
+The two-dimensional neighborhood in (\ref{eq:main}) is $\Omega (i) = i + \Omega_d$, where $\Omega_d = [-d, d]^2$ { which indicates the 2D neighborhood of the ROI of the input image. }We note that this neighborhood $\Omega_d$ is with respect to the input image $f$.
 Therefore the filtering operation in (\ref{eq:main}) is not similar to those traditional kernel filtering on images.
-Instead, this can be considered as a special type of guided filtering where the pixel intensities in $f_d$ is updated using one particular neighborhood similarity of $f$.
+Instead, this can be considered as a special type of guided filtering where the pixel intensities in $f_d$ is updated using one particular neighborhood similarity of $f$. { For RGB images, we perform the similar operation for each channel.
+In other words, each band is downscaled separately by using different co-occurrence profile to the respective channel.} We refer our proposed method as image downscaling via co-occurrence learning (IDCL).